anywallsocket/Professional-Projects/HI-ENTROPY-SO/README.md

 This program also implements genetic inheritance, <br>
 meaning structures generated in iteration i>0 are initialized by structures generated in iteration i-1.

-Such an algorithm serves as a template, to be modified for clusters, substrates, adsorption sites etc.
+Such an algorithm serves as a template, be modified to explore higher entropy configurations if need be. <br>
-And can be modified to explore higher entropy configurations as well.
+Abd it is easily extended from clusters to substrates, adsorption sites etc.